It's 4pm and already the sun is setting

 To be frank, about Frank,

-enough to move a sailing ship stilled on a windless ocean,
+he broke enough wind of his own,enough to move a sailing ship stilled on a windless ocean,

 or to blow the gargoyles off the church roof,